kefranabg/bento-starter-docs/docs/setup/README.md

 ```
 npm i -g npx

-# login with the account you used to create the firebase project
+# Login with the account you used to create the firebase project
 npx firebase login

-# select the project you've just created and use "default" as alias
+# Select the project you've just created and use "default" as alias
 npx firebase use --add

 # Build the app and deploy